 JailbreakQA is a community of volunteers answering jailbreaking and Cydia questions, and we think you might find the following information useful.
-You can also see the main FAQ for answers to more questions or check out recent questions.
+You can also check out recent questions.

 What is a jailbreak?